======================================================================

 inundated Nintendo with urgent requests for stock.
 Anticipation for

-new game releases reached unprecedented levels, with children queuing
+new game releases reached unprecedented levels, with children lining

 phenomenon, soon dubbed "Nintendomania", overwhelmed the supply chain